glencbz/notes/unit-3/ruby/intro.md

 ```

 ###Symbols
 An immutable sequence of characters that represents data stored in a specific memory location.
 Symbols optimize memory and can help programs run faster when performing comparisons or lookups.

+Symbols differ from strings in an important way: every string is unique i.e. they have different ids, even if their values are the same.
+This is not the case for symbols; symbols that have the same value are not unique.

 ```ruby
 country = :turkey